Artyssee/react-reduxsaga-blog/README.md

 ### `npm run server`

 Runs a server to add/edit/delet blogItems.
 Without the server the blog functionality will not work.
+Api routes can be found on [http://localhost:3001](http://localhost:3001) while this command is running.

 ### `npm build`